 Hi.
 I’m Tiffany Munro, fantasy world maker, world building consultant, and cartographer.

 Can’t draw?
-Here’s an extensive list of free fantasy map generators and name generators (I will also make up names on request).
-You could use these to create a free map or base for something you’d like me to customize.
+Here’s an extensive list of free fantasy map generators and name generators!
+(I will also make up names on request) You could use these to create a free map or base for something you’d like me to customize.
 I update this semi-regularly with new map generators, new examples from these free map creation apps.
 Also I add review notes on how to use these programs.
 If you know of a fantasy map generator not on this page, email it to me and I will add it if I think it’s of any use.
-Eventually this will become the best list of free fantasy cartography resources for my clients and anyone searching for a free map for their tabletop game campaign.
-Last updated: November 17/2019
+Eventually this will become the best list of free fantasy cartography resources for my clients to make sketches and anyone searching for a free map for their tabletop game campaign.
+Last updated: Apr 10/2020

 Navigation / Table of Contents: